csiebler/csiebler.github.io/content/posts/azure_openai_load_balancing_langchain_with_fallbacks.md

 Easy!
 This code will run happily and choose the `8k` model, but in case it fails (we set `max_retries=0`), it will fall back to the `32k` model and will keep retrying until it gives up (per default 6 tries).
 All we needed to do was create an `AzureChatOpenAI` for each model, and then configure the fallback.
 The remainder of the LangChain code stayed the same, so adding this to an existing codebases is pretty easy.

-In summary, this approach the following pros:
+In summary, this approach the following benefits:
 * Only requires one Azure OpenAI resource
 * Great for `gpt4`, where the quota is lower and quota increases are harder to get